dotnet/AspNetCore.Docs/aspnetcore/security/how-to-choose-identity-solution.md

 * keeps the software up to date with the latest security patches and releases.
 * Complies with privacy regulations.

-Others prefer to store data on their own servers due to regulations, compliance, policy, etc.
+Others prefer to store data on their own servers due to regulations, compliance, policy, or other reasons.

 If the data is stored on your servers, you'll most likely need to choose an installable or container-based solution.